22 Feb Why You’re Emotional Eating (And What You Can Do About It)

 If that sounds like too much of a stretch, stick with me.

 You may already know your love for grandma’s apple pie is about more than the flaky crust.
 And that doesn’t make it any less delicious.
 You remember her when you eat it, feeling the love and warmth that surrounded her kitchen.
 Or the safety you felt in her presence.
 These are wonderful feelings; don’t get me wrong!
 Comfort food in and of itself isn’t necessarily a problem.
 But while grandma’s apple pie may trigger your emotional memory, it can’t feed your emotional hunger.
 (Regardless of what she told you).
 When we unwittingly seek to fulfill our emotional needs with food, we wind up overeating (too much and too often).
-And THAT is a BIG problem.
+And THAT is the BIG problem.

 Food and security

 Imagine for a moment that you are a hunter-gatherer who searches for food every day to sustain yourself.
 When the food supply is low or depleted, your very survival is threatened.
-No food means danger and the possibility of death.
+No food means danger and the possibility of impending death.

 Carbs, the ultimate comfort food